kojinkai/bd_2013/README.md

 	sass --watch sass/.:assets/css

+If you don't already have capistrano you will need that in order to deploy
+    gem install capistrano

+Then to deploy run
+    cap deploy

+N.B.
+Root access to the server is blocked

 **Please note:** this will compile everything to a single, un-minified file in the /assets/css directory which is linked from the templates.
 Additional SASS files should be prefixed with an _underscore to ensure that the SASS is compiled without creating a separate file in the destination folder.

 ###Node Modules, NPM Dependencies and grunt.js